movie reviews from a film fan

 And when "Where Eagles Dare" is not trying to seduce you into thinking one thing then another it is plying you with action and adventure.
 From the opening scenes which feature the parachute drop into the Bavarian mountains to the dangerous assault on the German castle right through to the daring action packed escape.
 It's the stuff of young boys dreams, or use to be as they acted out the adventures they watched on the screen and as such delivers scene after scene of excitement.
 From gun fights, explosions, riding on top of cable cars it has it all in bucket loads.

-Thankfully unlike many war movies which try to deliver excitement through action and adventure it does restrain itself from going to far.
+Thankfully unlike many war movies which try to deliver excitement through action and adventure it restrains itself from going to far.
 It would be so easy to go over the top and edge towards being comical with so much action but it doesn't.
 Yes there are scenes where people die in less than believable ways as they throw themselves theatrically to the ground but it never ends up being comical or either trying to be comical.

 It also helps that the lead duo of Richard Burton and Clint Eastwood are on fine form together.
 Burton delivers that sense of mystery perfectly in the early scenes where we doubt who he really is and despite being no spring chicken still looked credible playing the action hero.
 And then there is Clint Eastwood who plays the almost strong, silent one yet doesn't hold back in his various action scenes.
 In fact the balance of the two works well as whilst Burton gets the lion's share of the dialogue, Eastwood gets to deliver the more exciting action scenes.